 Finding goods to offer and companies we want to work with is not an easy task, in fact it’s difficult…very difficult.
 But our mission is to do the hard work so our customers don’t have to, and here’s how.

 Not everyone wants to be an environmental detective, lead a watchdog group, advocate for massive social progress, or get a PhD in toxicology and nutritional science.
 That’s where we come in.
 Each member of our team takes on the heroic task of asking the tough questions and getting to the bottom of critical issues.
 Our editors and buyers stay up-to-date so what’s presented to you is truly the organic cream of the non-GMO crop.

 Step 2 ~ Know Your Sources

 Knowing who to trust and where to look is half the battle.
 Every ingredient and product under consideration is cross-referenced with the current research, insights and benchmarks developed and compiled by leaders in the field of clean living.
-In addition to our team of stellar advisors, some of our other go-to favorites include: Environmental Working Group, Campaign for Safe Cosmetics, Cosmetic Ingredient Review, Women’s Voices for the Earth, Healthy Child Healthy World, Allergy Kids Foundation, Center for Environmental Health, Friends of the Earth, Non-GMO Project, Institute for Responsible Technology, Seafood Watch, Pesticide Action Network, Celiac Disease Foundation and the European Commission’s Scientific Committees on Health, Environment and Consumer Safety.
+In addition to our team of stellar advisors, some of our other go-to favorites include: MADE SAFE, Campaign for Safe Cosmetics, Cosmetic Ingredient Review, Women’s Voices for the Earth, Healthy Child Healthy World, Allergy Kids Foundation, Center for Environmental Health, Friends of the Earth, Non-GMO Project, Institute for Responsible Technology, Seafood Watch, Pesticide Action Network, Celiac Disease Foundation, EWG, and the European Commission’s Scientific Committees on Health, Environment and Consumer Safety.